Deece Unveils AI-powered Platform Transforming How Marketers Brief Campaigns

 Built to tackle one of marketing's most expensive problems, Deece's AI-powered platform helps marketers create stronger briefs, align agency partners, and improve campaign effectiveness.

-DUBLIN, June 3, 2026 /PRNewswire/ -- Deece, an Irish marketing technology startup, has developed a platform designed to help marketers unlock their agency's best work.
+DUBAI, UAE, June 3, 2026 /PRNewswire/ -- Deece, a marketing technology startup, has developed a platform designed to help marketers unlock their agency's best work.

 Developed with input from senior marketers and agency leaders worldwide, Deece is now making its platform available more broadly.

-Findings from a global study published by the World Federation of Advertisers (WFA), which included the US, reveals that 78% of marketers believe the briefs they give their advertising agencies provide clear strategic direction.
+Findings from a global study published by the World Federation of Advertisers (WFA), which included countries across the GCC, reveals that 78% of marketers believe the briefs they give their advertising agencies provide clear strategic direction.
 Yet only 5% of agencies agree.

 It also estimates that poor quality briefs and misdirected work account for: